asg017/dataflow/README.md

 Every change to the example.ojs file will automatically update.
 Every new cell, deleted cell, even re-arranged cells with automatically update all connected clients.

-This also means you can use whatever text editor you want: VS Code, vim, emacs, nano, whatever can edit a file!
+This also means you can use whatever text editor you want: VS Code, vim, nano, whatever can edit a file!

 ### FileAttachments

-Filesystem acess from a Dataflow instance is possible!
-You'll have to specifically allow access from the `dataflow run` command:
+Filesystem access from a Dataflow instance is possible!
+You'll have to explicitly allow access from the `dataflow run` command:

 ```
 dataflow run example.ojs --allow-file-attachments